antogp24/Cube/README.md

 ## Dependencies

 You need a C++ toolchain with a compiler and linker, such as MSVC, g++, clang, etc. You also need to download the SFML binaries of your respective operating system and compiler, and link statically or dynamically, according to your personal preference.
 I got lazy and used my linux package manager, hence why my makefile doesn't set the include path for the SFML library. **Don't use my makefile** unless you are using the same setup as mine.
+On the releases page there is a linux binary anyway.